w3f/polkadot-wiki/docs/learn/learn-nomination-pools.md

 The funds nominated to a pool will not be visible in the member's account balance on Polkadot JS Apps UI.
 This is because the member funds are transferred from their account to the pool's account.
-This pool account is not accessible by anyone (including the pool root or depositor) and only the pool's internal logic can access the account.
+This pool account is not accessible by anyone (including the pool root or instantiator) and only the pool's internal logic can access the account.

 :::